-This Arnold 490-900-M059 suitcase weight is made for lawn and garden tractors with rear weight brackets and it will instantly add 43 lbs to your tractor.
-If this isn’t enough, you can pick up this 60 lbs weight kit instead.
+For example, an Arnold 490-900-M059 suitcase weight is made for lawn and garden tractors with rear weight brackets and it will instantly add 43 lbs to your tractor.
+If this isn’t enough, you can pick up a 60 lbs weight kit instead.

 Wheel weights will increase the traction of the tires and make your vehicle field-ready.
 You only need to make sure the bolt pattern of the weights fits the wheels before purchase.